Three tips for choosing your coffee grinder

 2. Hand grinder or electric grinder?

-3. Conical burr or flat burr?
+3. Conical burr, flat burr or ghost burr?